aadm/aadm.github.io/content/pages/about.md

 The journal also collects my random writings about all the other things that interest me.

-I was born and raised in Southern Italy and have lived in Gravina, Bari, London, Milano; I'm currently based in Stavanger, Norway.
+I was born and raised in Southern Italy and have lived in Gravina, Bari, London, Milano, Stavanger.
+I have returned to Milano in September 2018.

 Please do not steal, manipulate or remix my photos, illustrations and content without my consent.
 You may link to the site and quote selected text only if you put a a link back to the original content.

-You can contact me via [Twitter](http://twitter.com/aadmtwi), [Google+](http://plus.google.com/+AlessandroAmatodelMonte/) or through my [flickr account](http://www.flickr.com/photos/aadm/).
-I also have a [github account](https://github.com/aadm) where I maintain [Python code for geophysics](https://github.com/aadm/geophysical_notes).
+I'm not very "social" these days, but I still have a [Twitter account](http://twitter.com/aadmtwi) that you can use to contact me, or if anyone is still there, [my flickr account](http://www.flickr.com/photos/aadm/) works too.
+I also have a [github account](https://github.com/aadm) where I have mainly [Python code for geophysicists](https://github.com/aadm/geophysical_notes).

 Thanks for stopping by.